nobody-famous/alive-lsp/README-dev.md

 Test Alive-lsp "by itself" by using VSCode with the Alive extension installed.
 In this configuration it is not possible to make changes to Alive.
-Only changes within Alive-lsp code can be made.
+Only changes within Alive-lsp code can be made in this configuration.

 This is basically described above in **Initial Steps**.
 In the Alive-lsp directory:
 * Bring up VSCode.